 The work was founded in 1939 with the stated purpose of "preaching and teaching the whole gospel of Jesus Christ."
 This continues to be our objective today.
 We believe that through Jesus, God offers salvation, forgiveness of sin, and a life of purpose, fulfillment and joy.
 Aside from the regular Sunday morning worship service and Sunday school hour, we have a number of caring small groups and clubs which offer programs suited to the needs of the parishoners and an inspiring mix of contemporary and traditional worship inspired and authoritative Word of God.

-The congregration is very proud of their new church, with many hands and hearts contributing, they were able to begin worship on Easter Sunday, 2017.
+The congregation is very proud of their new church.
+With many hands and hearts contributing, they were able to begin worship on Easter Sunday, 2017.

 |Sunday School:||9:30 a.m.|